 The next step after that is to take constant action.

-4. Write our goal down and look at it every day
+4. Write your goal down and look at it every day

 Russell Simmons says you should freeze your vision in your mind and keep it with you at all times.

-It’s the same with your goals – freeze frame them in your mind, write them on a piece of paper and put it somewhere, where you can see it every day so you don’t forget what you’re working towards.
+It’s the same with your goals – freeze frame them in your mind, write them on a piece of paper and look at them everyday so you don’t forget what you’re working towards.

 5. Trust yourself and the universe